Aliases for CD1C Gene

 GeneCards Summary for CD1C Gene

 CD1C (CD1c Molecule) is a Protein Coding gene.
 Diseases associated with CD1C include Langerhans Cell Histiocytosis and Histiocytosis.
-Among its related pathways are Hematopoietic cell lineage and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Hematopoietic cell lineage and Hematopoietic Stem Cells and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include beta-2-microglobulin binding and lipopeptide binding.
 An important paralog of this gene is CD1B.

 UniProtKB/Swiss-Prot Summary for CD1C Gene

 Antigen-presenting protein that binds self and non-self lipid and glycolipid antigens and presents them to T-cell receptors on natural killer T-cells.